RosettaCommons/documentation/stepwise-screener.md

 ### Sampler fast-forwarding (advanced)
 `IntegrationTestBreaker.cc` is a special early 'shut-down' of sampling to make enumerative integration tests fast.

-`FastForwardToNextRigidBody.cc` and `FastForwardToNextResidueAlternative.cc`  are specialized to docking -- once a solution is found for the internal DOFS of two docked partitions, skip ahead to the next rigid body arrangment.
+`FastForwardToNextRigidBody.cc` and `FastForwardToNextResidueAlternative.cc`  are specialized to docking -- once a solution is found for the internal DOFs of two docked partitions, skip ahead to the next rigid body arrangment.

 ### Rarely used
 `TagDefinition.cc` can figure out and store a special tag in the pose.
 May be deprecated soon.

 `Scorer.cc` scores the pose with a specified scorefunction.
 Usually this happens anyway in other screeners, so this is not needed.

 `BulgeApplier.cc` was used for virtualizing RNA residues not making contact.
 May be deprecated soon.

 `SugarInstantiator.cc` was used to instantiate riboses of 'floating' RNA bases that could make a possible hydrogen bond to something.
 May be deprecated soon.

 `BaseBinMapUpdater.cc` was used for rigid body sampling of RNA bases, but not supported anymore.

 Go back to [[StepWiseSampleAndScreen|stepwise-sample-and-screen]].